Mikhail Nikolayev: Career

 In December 2011, he was elected to the State Duma of the Federal Assembly of the Russian Federation of the VI convocation from United Russia.
 Member of the State Duma Committee on Regional Policy and the Problems of the North and the Far East.

-By decision of the Head of the Republic Egor Borisov dated October 31, Mikhail Nikolaev was appointed as a State Counselor of the Republic of Sakha (Yakutia) in connection with the expiration of the powers of the deputy of the State Duma of the Federal Assembly of the Russian Federation.
+By decision of the Head of the Republic Egor Borisov on 31 October, Mikhail Nikolayev was appointed a State Counselor of the Republic of Sakha (Yakutia) in connection with the expiration of the powers of the deputy of the State Duma of the Federal Assembly of the Russian Federation.

-He is also the head of several public organizations.
+Nikolayev was also the head of several public organizations.
 President of the International Public Movement "Eastern Dimension", President of the National Public Committee "Russian Family".

-Family
+Personal life and death

-Mikhail Nikolaev is married to Dora Nikitichna Nikolaeva (maiden name - Sukharinova).
-They have 3 children, and grandchildren, great-grandchildren.
+Nikolayev was married to Dora Nikitichna (née Sukharinova).
+They had three children, as well as grandchildren, great-grandchildren.

+Mikhail Nikolayev died in Moscow on 4 August 2023, at the age of 85.